1jour1vin

 Wine rated 3.4/5Wine rated 3.4/5Wine rated 3.4/5Wine rated 3.4/5Wine rated 3.4/5

-The Côte de Beaune appellation d'origine contrôlée (AOC) is a communal appellation in the Côte de Beaune vineyards in the Côte-d'Or region.
-This appellation may be followed by the name of the climat where the wine originates.
+The Côte de Beaune Appellation d'Origine Contrôlée (AOC) is a communal appellation within the Côte de Beaune wine region, in the Côte-d’Or department.
+This appellation may be followed by the name of the climat from which the wine originates.

-The Côte de Beaune AOC is located on the heights of the Montagne de Beaune, on the balcony and just above the premier crus.
-At an altitude of 300-370 meters, the soils are brown limestone and calcic, oolitic and rauracian (Jurassic).
-They are highly prized: one of Burgundy's experimental vineyards (vine science) is located at Mont Battois, one of the appellation's climats.
+The Côte de Beaune AOC is located on the upper slopes of the Montagne de Beaune, on the "balcony" and just above the Premier Crus.
+At an altitude of 300–370 meters, the soils are brown, calcareous, oolitic, and Rauracian (Jurassic).
+They are highly regarded: one of Burgundy’s experimental vineyards (vine science) is located at Mont Battois, one of the appellation’s climats.

-The Côte de Beaune-Villages appellation is used for white wines made from the Chardonnay grape variety and red wines made from the Pinot Noir grape variety.
-The reds of the Côte de Beaune are powerful but rounded, with the flattering and emblematic aromatic strength of Pinot Noir, while the whites have the emblematic roundness of Chardonnay.
+The Côte de Beaune-Villages appellation is home to white wines made from the Chardonnay grape and red wines made from the Pinot Noir grape.
+The reds of the Côte de Beaune are powerful yet rounded; they possess the flattering and emblematic aromatic intensity of Pinot Noir, while the whites exhibit the characteristic roundness of Chardonnay.

-Spanning the Volnay syncline, the Côte de Beaune AOC covers an area of over 30 hectares.
-Compared to the neighboring Côte de Nuits vineyards, it has more significant marl outcrops.
-Thanks to this distinctive feature, Côte de Beaune wines combine smoothness and tenderness.
-Famous throughout the world, the Côte de Beaune appellation produces around 160,000 hectoliters of wine each year.
+Spanning the area around the Volnay syncline, the Côte de Beaune AOC covers more than 30 hectares.
+Compared to the neighboring vineyards of the Côte de Nuits, it features more extensive marl outcrops.
+Thanks to this characteristic, Côte de Beaune wine combines smoothness and elegance.
+Renowned worldwide, the Côte de Beaune appellation produces approximately 160,000 hectoliters of wine each year.

 The vineyards of the Côte de Beaune

-As for the vineyards located in the Côte de Beaune, the AOC or appellation d'origine contrôlée Côte de Beaune is generally found on the high hills of this Burgundy town.
-Between 300 and 370 meters above sea level, this terroir benefits from brown soil that is both calcareous and limestone.
-Close to the Côte de Nuits appellation, this vineyard is characterized by its hilly landscape.
-In principle, the grapes ripen a few days earlier here.
+As for the vineyards located in the Côte de Beaune, the Côte de Beaune AOC (Appellation d'Origine Contrôlée) generally covers the higher elevations of this Burgundian region.
+At an altitude of between 300 and 370 meters, this terroir benefits from brown soil that is both calcareous and limestone-rich.
+Located near the Côte de Nuits appellation, this vineyard is characterized by its hilly landscape.
+Generally, the grapes ripen a few days earlier here.

-When it comes to Côte de Beaune, it's the great white wines that immediately spring to mind.
-However, it's worth noting that Pinot Noir and Chardonnay are also grown here.
-Red wines are the most famous in this region, accounting for 60% of production.
-At the edge of this terroir are two large hills, Montrachet and Corton.
-Each bottle is linked to the name of a prestigious village: Meursault for whites, Pommard for reds, and Beaune and Chassagne-Montrachet for both colors.
+When it comes to the Côte de Beaune, it’s the great white wines that immediately come to mind.
+However, it’s worth noting that Pinot Noir and Chardonnay are also grown here.
+In this region, red wines are the most renowned, accounting for 60% of production.
+At the far end of this terroir lie two vast hills: the Montrachet hill and the Corton hill.
+In fact, each bottle bears the name of a prestigious village: Meursault for the whites, Pommard for the reds, or Beaune and Chassagne-Montrachet for both.

 Wines produced in the Côte de Beaune

-Made from Chardonnay grapes, Haute Côte de Beaune white wine is renowned for its pale golden hue.
-Its aromas combine honey and white flowers, with a flavor reminiscent of gingerbread.
-Among the whites, you can distinguish Corton-Charlemagne from north of Beaune, in the Corton hills, or the grand cru Criots-Bâtard-Montrachet, dry wines from the southeast of the hillsides.
+Made from the Chardonnay grape variety, this white wine from the Haute Côte de Beaune is renowned for its pale golden hues.
+As for the aromas, they combine honey and white flowers, with a flavor reminiscent of gingerbread.
+Among the white wines, you can find Corton-Charlemagne from north of Beaune, in the Corton hills, or the grand cru Criots-Bâtard-Montrachet, dry wines from the southeastern slopes.

-As for red Côte de Beaune wine, there are the Blagny, Côte-de-Beaune-Villages, Pommard, and Volnay appellations.
-Each of these AOCs has its own specific characteristics, but in general, they are characterized by their color with some purple or pink hues.
-It should be noted that there are other vineyards that produce both colors, such as the appellations Aloxe-Corton, Auxey-Duresses, Beaune, Chassagne-Montrachet, and Meursault.
+When it comes to red Côte de Beaune wines, there are appellations such as Blagny, Côte-de-Beaune-Villages, Pommard, and Volnay.
+Each of these AOCs has its own distinct characteristics, but in general, they are characterized by their color, which often features hints of purple or pink.
+Note that there are other vineyards that produce both red and white wines, such as the appellations Aloxe-Corton, Auxey-Duresses, Beaune, Chassagne-Montrachet, and Meursault.

 The characteristics of the Côte de Beaune appellation

-Described as charming wines, Hautes Côtes de Beaune wines showcase their frankness and spontaneity.
-In the Beaune region, Pinot Noir or red grapes dominate the vineyards.
-For information, the AOCs are divided into Grand Cru appellations and village appellations.
+Described as charming wines, the Hautes Côtes de Beaune showcase their frankness and spontaneity.
+In the Beaune region, Pinot Noir dominates the vineyards.
+For your information, the AOCs are divided into Grand Cru appellations and village appellations.
 However, there are also regional appellations such as Bourgogne Côte d'Or, Coteaux Bourguignons, and Bourgogne Aligoté.
-In this area, you can find a total of 29 appellations, including 8 Grand Crus, 7 whites, and 1 red.
+In this region, you can therefore find a total of 29 appellations, including 8 Grand Crus, 7 white wines, and 1 red wine.

-To enjoy classic Burgundy wine, namely Côte de Beaune red wine, it should be paired with balanced cuisine.
-It is also ideal as an accompaniment to roasted meats such as veal fillet or pork tenderloin.
-As for white wine, it pairs well with snails, shellfish, and fish.
-Slightly older red wine should be served at a temperature of 10 to 13°C.
+To enjoy the classic Burgundy wine—namely, Côte de Beaune red wine—it should be paired with a well-balanced meal.
+It is also ideal as an accompaniment to roasted meats such as veal tenderloin or pork tenderloin.
+As for the white wine, it pairs well with snails, shellfish, and white fish.
+If the red wine is a bit older, it should be served at a temperature of 10 to 13 °C.

-More information on the website of Côte de Beaune
+For more information, visit the website at Côte de Beaune

-Buy the best wines from the Côte de Beaune in a private sale!
+Buy the best wines from the Côte de Beaune at a private sale!

 Rated site